FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-id | A local identifier for the source reference.
-Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string sourceDescription  | Reference to a _description_ of the target source. | [URI](#uri) - MUST resolve to an instance of [`http://gedcomx.org/source/v1/SourceDescription`](#source-description) attribution | The attribution of this source reference. | [`http://gedcomx.org/Attribution`](#attribution)
+sourceDescription  | Reference to a _description_ of the target source. | [URI](#uri) - MUST resolve to an instance of [`http://gedcomx.org/source/v1/SourceDescription`](#source-description) attribution | The attribution of this source reference. | [`http://gedcomx.org/Attribution`](#attribution)